Keeps vs Hims: Which hair loss treatments are better?

 Keeps and Hims each offer 1mg tablets of finasteride in its prescriptions.
 A dose of 5mg is more widely studied in clinical trials, but these studies are specifically evaluating finasteride for the treatment of benign prostatic hyperplasia (BPH).
 The most significant numbers regarding side effects and potential complications from long-term androgen deficiency come from studies evaluating the 5mg dose, which is not offered by Keeps or Hims.
 In general, the medical community suggests that the 1mg dose is usually safe for the vast majority of men.

-Hims used to be alone in offering a topical finasteride spray that combines it with a 6% minoxidil solution.
+Hims used to be alone in offering a topical finasteride spray that combined it with a 6% minoxidil solution.
 For men who are fearful regarding oral finasteride’s side effects, this may be a way to still reap some of finasteride’s benefits.
 Keeps recently added a similar combination to its catalog that contains a 5% minoxidil solution rather than the 6% offered by Hims.
 It’s also available as a gel or foam and not a spray, which makes it a little less convenient.

 Studies continue to come out regarding topical finasteride use, but some small early studies suggest that it may have similar effects as oral finasteride with fewer side effects.
 In fact, one study showed nearly identical results to oral finasteride in several key parameters with less than 1/100th the plasma concentration.
 That means you can get just as much efficacy from the topical application without anywhere near as potent a risk for sexual side effects.